CANTUS-Project/api/source/index.rst

 A Note about URLs
 ^^^^^^^^^^^^^^^^^

-Throughout this document, URLs are usually indicated in a generic format, to emphasize their lack of importance in the API's operation.
+Throughout this document, URLs are usually indicated in a generic format, to emphasize the unimportance of the specific URL.
 For this reason, domain names are usually omitted so that URLs begin with ``/``.
 In addition, most URLs contain parenthesized parts, as in ``/(browse.chant)/``, to indicate that server implmentations may change actual URLs arbitrarily, so clients must determine all URLs dynamically at runtime by consulting the ``"resources"`` member of response bodies.

 For this reason, servers MUST provide clients with relevant URLs in known locations as indicated throughout the API.
 In general, there are three *actions* to expect for every resource *type*:

     - browse: to access a sortable, paginated list of all resources of a given type.
     - view: to access a specific
-    - search: blah
+    - search: to browse filter resources by certain criteria

-Requests to the root URL (i.e., ``/`` as in ``https://abbott.cantusproject.org/``) will enumerate the URLs for all three actions for every resource type in the following way:
+Requests to the root URL (i.e., ``/`` as in ``https://abbott.cantusproject.org/``) will enumerate the URLs in the following way:

 .. sourcecode:: http